idSic/workbench_email/README.txt

   - No transitions set (visit admin page)
   - No users defined in role X
   - No roles defined with permissions correct
+* Add an all users option inside the select list, allowing for mass email.